Yura52/teaching/2018_hse_python_seminars/checklist.md

 # Checklist for writing C++ code

+## Essential
+_Always_ (don't even think of opposite):
+- AVOID CODE DUPLICATION (use functions, variables etc.)

 ## Code style
 _Always_ (don't even think of opposite):
-- strictly follow this codestyle: https://www.python.org/dev/peps/pep-0008
+- Strictly follow this codestyle: https://www.python.org/dev/peps/pep-0008
+- Variable and function names must be clear, unambiguous and minimize the chance of errors and typos.
+And they must be grammaticaly correct, because... why not?

 ## Input/Output
 _Always_ (don't even think of opposite):